 Economist, Smithsonian, MIT

 News.
-See related work on Urban Crime, covered by CIO, and our analysis the capacity of cities to Organize Events.
+See related work on Urban Crime, covered by CIO, and our analysis the capacity of cities to Organize Events, and.

 social mobilization, A. Rutherford, M. Cebrian, S. Dsouza,